Xphi310302/ABCD-team-NLSP/readme.md

 # Software Mention Identification and Categorization

 This repository contains scripts for identifying and categorizing software mentions in text data.
-The project consists of several Python scripts, each serving a specific purpose.
+The project is the source of ABCD team participating in NLSP workshop of [SOMD task](https://nfdi4ds.github.io/nslp2024/docs/somd_shared_task.html)

 ## Files for all 3 subtasks: